Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Simon Migliano

-Disney+ is available in most countries, but not all.
-What’s more, every region has its own unique set of on-demand and live content.
+Disney+ is available in most countries, but not all, and every region has its own unique set of on-demand and live content.

-Disney+ doesn’t want you to bypass these regional restrictions, though, and it restricts access by looking up your IP address location.
+Disney+ doesn’t want you to bypass these regional restrictions, though, and it restricts access by looking up the location of your IP address.

 You can fix this by using a streaming VPN which tricks Disney+ into showing you local content, like Hulu in the UK and Canada, and ESPN in Mexico and Australia.